 Here’s an uncomfortable truth about conversion rate optimization: lots of people are running bad tests without even knowing it.
 They’re making decisions based on false positives, they’re acting on inconsistent data, they’re avoiding the issue of sample pollution – I could go on.

 For example, at CTA Conference in Vancouver, Bart Schutz of Online Dialogue took the stage and asked 400+ marketers to raise their hands if they know what sample pollution is.
 Less than 20 people raised their hands.
 In Bart’s words, “If you don’t know about sample pollution, stop testing.”

-The first step to running better tests is to really understand sampling.
-Is your sample large enough?
+The first step to running better tests is to really understand a/b testing best practices and sampling.
+Is your a/b test sample large enough?
 Is it representative?
 Is it bias?
 If you don’t know how to sample correctly and preserve the quality / validity of your data, you’re wasting your time.

 What Is Sample Size?